platbr/scrapy-prerender/README.rst

                 yield PrerenderRequest(url, self.parse, args={'wait': 0.5})

         def parse(self, response):
-            # response.body is a result of render.html call; it
+            # response.body is a result of render call; it
             # contains HTML processed by a browser.
             # ...